January 5, 2018

 Finally, go over the car with a “fine toothcomb” and make sure no serious scratches or dents escape the eye.
 Don’t forget any indications of wear and tear, such as a tear in the upholstery.
 Ensure the engine is running smoothly, the wheels are aligned, the battery fine, no oil leaks, and all the lights and electrical components are working.
 Tyres are expensive items, and so check them for any cuts or damage.
 The tyre tread of course must still be very good.

 After all that has been said and done, in the end, the actual make of car is of paramount importance.
 Choose a make that has a known history of being reliable and that is known to last a long time.
-Think also of the re-sale value of the car once you want to sell it.
-Some makes have excellent re-sale values, whilst you may struggle to sell others.
+Think also of the resale value of the car once you want to sell it.
+Some makes have excellent resale values, whilst you may struggle to sell others.
+Whichever car you end up buying, make sure that you have the right car insurance as well.
+Get an online car insurance quote here.
+Learn more about car insurance here.